 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements can be identified by words such as "anticipate," "expect," "intend," "plan," "believe," "seek," "estimate," "project," "goal," "strategy," "future," "likely," "may," "should," "will" and variations of these words and similar references to future periods, although not all forward-looking statements contain these identifying words.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based on our current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, projections, anticipated events and trends, the economy and other future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent risks, uncertainties and changes in circumstances, including those discussed in "Item 1A.
-Risk Factors" to Part I of our Annual Report on Form 10-K as of the fiscal year ended December 31, 2019, and in other reports or documents we file with the U.S. Securities and Exchange Commission ("SEC").
+Risk Factors" to Part I of our Annual Report on Form 10-K as of the fiscal year ended December 31, 2020, and in other reports or documents we file with the U.S. Securities and Exchange Commission ("SEC").
 As a result, our actual results and financial condition may differ materially from those expressed or forecasted in the forward-looking statements, and you should not rely on such forward-looking statements.
 We can give no assurances that any of the events anticipated by the forward-looking statements will occur or, if any of them do, what impact they will have on our results of operations and financial condition.
-Important factors that could cause our actual results and financial condition to differ materially from those indicated in the forward-looking statements will occur or, if any of them do, what impact they will have on our results of operations and financial condition.
-Important factors that could cause
+Important factors that could cause our actual results and financial condition to differ materially from those indicated in the forward-looking statements include, among others, the following: